 Anyone who knows me or follows me on social media will tell you I love animals.
 I often post an orphaned animal in need of a second chance at life or a cherished pet that needs a new home due to the passing of a family member.
 My husband, Dean, and I also foster animals from local rescue organizations to help them transition from a shelter to a new home.
 Our family comprises of four dogs and one cat, but the star of our menagerie is our African grey parrot, Johnny.
-With a vocabulary nearing 300 words, many of them rather cheeky, Johnny keeps us all
+With a vocabulary nearing 300 words, many of them rather cheeky, Johnny keeps us all in stitches.

 If you are a pet owner, you know the many benefits of the companionship they provide.
 The unconditional love that my pets shower on me has brought immeasurable joy to my life.
 I can’t imagine life without them.

 My animals always appear to be happy.
 It takes so little to please them!
 A bone, a toss of a toy, or a cuddle creates excitement that is spirit-lifting.

 That is why I am disheartened whenever I hear about someone with kidney disease who is about to undergo home dialysis or a kidney transplant being told by their doctor to give up their pet.
 Having lived with animals all my life, I would go over the edge if someone gave me that advice.
 My animals are part of my everyday life; they are part of my family.
 They help me in immeasurable ways.

 Scientists are now agreeing with those of us who know the benefits of pet ownership.
 Pets help improve their owners’ mental health and reduce their anxiety.
 People tend to be happier in the presence of animals.
 Studies have also shown how pets can reduce their owners’ blood pressure and improve the outcome of those who have suffered a heart attack.